 When we consider strokes in medical parlance, we often relate certain warning signs or symptoms like slurred speech, numbness, or loss of movement in the face or body.
 But some people have strokes without realizing it.
 These are called silent strokes.

-A silent stroke happens when blood supply to a part of brain is suddenly cut off, depriving a person’s brain of oxygen and damaging some brain cells in the process.
+A silent stroke happens when the blood supply to a part of the brain is suddenly cut off, depriving a person's brain of oxygen and damaging some brain cells in the process.
 They do not have any explicit warning signs or recognizable symptoms.
-But they do cause lasting damage in the affected parts of the brain.
+But they do cause lasting damage to the affected parts of the brain.

 If a person has had a silent stroke, they probably won't know it unless they happen to have a brain scan and the damage shows up.
 The person may have slight memory problems or a little difficulty getting around.
 Most people find out if they had a silent stroke only when they have an MRI or CT scan for another condition and doctors notice that small areas of the brain have been damaged.

 After a silent stroke, the brain CT scan or MRI will show white spots or lesions in the brain where cells have stopped functioning.
 There are other subtle signs of silent strokes, often mistaken for ageing, like trouble in keeping balance, falling or tripping, leakage of urine, mood changes and decreased ability to think.